kubedb/docs/docs/guides/mysql/upgrading/minorversion/standalone.md

 **Create MySQLOpsRequest:**

-In order to upgrade the standalone, you have to create a `MySQLOpsRequest` cr with your desired version that supported by `KubeDB`.
+To upgrade the standalone, you have to create a `MySQLOpsRequest` cr with your desired version that supported by `KubeDB`.
 Below is the YAML of the `MySQLOpsRequest` cr that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1